"Parent Shrinks"

 More

-Replied by Melanie Pearson on topic "Parent Shrinks"
+Replied by Melanie P on topic "Parent Shrinks"

 I am also looking forward to have this discussion.
 A lot my work in Child and Adolescent Mental Health Services is working with families and all too often, the referred child can feel/or made to feel responsible for the adults behaviour.
 This does not mean that children cant learn to be responsible for their own behaviour and learn to be more mindful.
 However I believe, they can only be responsible for their own behaviour not for their parents.
 I think there are strategies children can learn to recognise the warning signs and then use strategies not to escalate an already difficult situation.